fgilde/MudBlazor.Extensions/README.md

 #### Change Log
+ - 1.7.21 Correct initial color for colorpicker from MudExColorBubble
  - 1.7.20 .net6 and .net7 compatible.
  - 1.7.20 New componments MudExColorPicker, MudExColorBubble, MudExUploadEdit
  - 1.7.20 Fixed Bug that localizer is not passed to MudExCollectionEdit